tantodefi/xmtpauth/contracts/README.md

 Smart contracts for the XMTP EVMAuth Groups Agent.
 Provides time-bound access control using ERC-1155 tokens with automatic expiration and XMTP group integration.

+## 🏗️ Architecture Overview

+This implementation represents a **custom adaptation** of EVMAuth concepts, purpose-built for XMTP group access control.
+While inspired by standard EVMAuth patterns, our contracts are specifically designed for:

+- **XMTP Group Management**: Direct integration with XMTP conversations
+- **Time-Bound Access Control**: Automatic token expiration and membership management
+- **Agent Automation**: Built for autonomous XMTP agent operation
+- **Community Monetization**: Revenue sharing for group creators

+### Relationship to EVMAuth Ecosystem

+Our approach differs from standard EVMAuth implementations by focusing on:
+- **Specialized Use Case**: XMTP group access vs. general DApp authentication
+- **Time-Based Tokens**: ERC-1155 with expiration vs. persistent access tokens
+- **Agent Integration**: Purpose-built for XMTP agent workflows
+- **Non-Transferable**: Soulbound tokens prevent secondary markets

+> **Note**: This is a custom implementation inspired by EVMAuth concepts.
+For general-purpose EVMAuth solutions, refer to the [official EVMAuth documentation](https://evmauth.io/#overview).

 ## 📁 Contract Architecture

 ### Core Contracts